Xazax-hun/csa-testbench/README.md

 ### Configuration

-There is an example configuration below.
 A minimal configuration should contain a list of projects and a CodeChecker URL.
 Each project should at least contain a git or tarball URL and a name.
-Every other configuration value is optional.
+Other configuration values are optional.

 ```json
 {